ZarehD/AspNetStatic/Readme.md

 Keep the follwing in mind when specifying routes in the `IStaticPagesInfoProvider.Pages` collection.

-- As a rule, don't specify an 'index' page name; instead opt for a route with a terminating slash.
+- As a rule, don't specify an 'index' page name; instead, opt for a route with a terminating slash.
-- You can directly specify the pathname of the file to be generated for routes you add to the `Pages` collection (see `OutFilePathname` property of collection elements).
+- You can directly specify the pathname of the file to be generated for routes you add to the `Pages` collection (see `OutFilePathname` property).
 The only requirement is that the specified path be relative to the destination root folder.
 If you do not specify a value for `OutFilePathname`, the pathname for the generated file will be determined as demonstrated below.
-- You can specify a query string (or route parameters) for routes you add to the `Pages` collection (see `QueryString` property of collection elements).
+- You can specify a query string (or route parameters) for routes you add to the `Pages` collection (see `QueryString` property).
 You can specify the same `Route` with different `QueryString` values in order to vary the generated content, but be sure to specify a unique `OutFilePathname` value for each instance of that route.
-- Routes can refer to any resource (.js or .css, for instance) but only for text-based, non-binary content (e.g. no image files).
-For such routes, be sure to specify a value for `OutFilePathname`.
+- Routes can refer to any text-based, non-binary resource (.js or .css, for instance, but not image files).
+For such routes, always specify a value for `OutFilePathname`.
+Note that links in generated files are not updated for such routes at this time.

 ### Routes vs. Generated Static Files